Medically reviewed by Drugs.com. Last updated on Jun 2, 2022.

 Pharmacologic Class: Platelet Derived Growth Factor

-Becaplermin is used to treat skin ulcers, usually on the lower leg, in patients with type 2 diabetes mellitus.
-It works by stimulating the wound to heal.
-It is important to use other methods for good skin ulcer care when using becaplermin.
+Becaplermin is used with other ulcer care practices (eg, proper wound care) to treat deep skin ulcers (sores), usually in the lower leg, in patients with diabetes mellitus and who have good blood supply to the legs.
+Becaplermin works by stimulating the wound to heal.
+It is very important to use other methods for good wound care when using becaplermin.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For becaplermin, the following should be considered: